yagarea/ggu.cz/projects.md

 ## Projects

-This is a list of projects made by GGU members.
+This is a list of projects made by the GGU members.

 {% include projects.html %}